Lemon-Drops-Bangkit/Paddy-Leaf-Disease-Detection-API-Cloud/README.md

     * Gustiana Nurhadi https://www.linkedin.com/in/gustiana-nurhadi-231aa8121/
 	* Angga Dwi Satria https://www.linkedin.com/in/anggadwisatria/

-## Step Configure Architecture and Deployment Model with Flask
+## Steps to Configure Architecture and Deployment Model with Flask
 1. Create a virtual machine on the GCP compute engine with Deep Learning for Linux Tensorflow 2.2 image
 2. Install libraries in virtual machines such as
       a. tensorflow==2.2.0